-The stock market has been on a roller coaster over the last few month, but in general the S&P 500 index is still near its all time high.
-Consequently, most employee stock options granted in the last ten years are likely to be significantly "In-the-Money" (current stock price above the grant price) as illustrated by the above chart.
+The stock market has been on a roller coaster the last few weeks, but in general the S&P 500 index is not far from its all time high.
+Consequently, most employee stock options granted in the last ten years are likely to still be significantly “In-the-Money” (current stock price above the grant price) as illustrated by the above chart.

 This chart shows the S&P 500 over the past decade.
 It can be used as a general representation of the prices at which companies granted employee stock options during this period.
 Of course, not every stock has gone up in price over the last 10 years, but this index shows that the majority did.
 The shaded green section represents stock options that are likely to be in-the-money because options are usually granted at the fair market value of the stock on the day of the grant.